 Leg swelling related to fluid buildup

 Leg swelling caused by the retention of fluid in leg tissues is known as peripheral edema.
-It can be caused by a problem with the circulatory system, the lymphatic system or the kidneys.
+It can be caused by a problem with the venous circulation system, the lymphatic system or the kidneys.

 Leg swelling isn't always a sign of a heart or circulation problem.
-You may often experience swelling due to fluid buildup from being overweight, being inactive, after sitting or standing for a long time, or wearing tight stockings.
+You can have swelling due to fluid buildup simply from being overweight, being inactive, sitting or standing for a long time, or wearing tight stockings or jeans.

 Factors related to fluid buildup include: